saverymax/selective_indexing/README.md

 **--pubtype-filter**
     Optional.
 Modified from version 0.2.1.
 If included, the system will mark citations with publication types specified in publication_type file with a 3 in the output file.
-    By default this behavior is off.
+    By default this behavior is off, and is overridden by predict-all.

 **--group-thresh**
     Optional.
 If included, the system will use the unique,